Shmoopi/AntiPiracy/README.md

 This is the Free Anti-Piracy Library Implementation.
 If you like what you see and want to purchase our full Anti-Piracy Library, go to http://www.shmoopi.net/shmoopiantipiracy

-The Full Shmoopi Anti-Piracy Library uses over a dozen algorithms to detect piracy, (not just four) including:
+The Full Shmoopi Anti-Piracy Library utilizes over a dozen algorithms to detect piracy, (not just four) including:

 *Signer Identity Checks
 *Process ID Checks